Menu

 The Issue of Treatment

-Ongoing monitoring to maintain good thyroid levels are important, which should also help keep vitamin levels and adrenal gland function in check, too, along with any other associated conditions.
+Ongoing monitoring to maintain good thyroid levels are important, which should also help keep vitamin levels and adrenal health in check, too, along with any other associated conditions.

 Many thyroid patients feel their GP isn’t sympathetic enough, or willing to run all the tests they need to properly check and monitor their thyroid levels, so some turn to ordering their own additional tests.